melbourne-lab/canopy_flowering/notes/field_notes.md

 I met Dr. Molly Nepokroeff from CU Denver in the meadows.
 She was leading a Flora of Colorado group through the meadows on a collecting trip.
 Very cool.
 She described CU Denver as a George Mason-type commuter school with lots of first generation and/or non-white students.
 This sounds very good - try to reach out to these students for research opportunities.

+### September 27 2020

+(n.b. quick field collection day on September 1, none after that; frost occurred around September 5)

+I quickly put out caps on rebar (10 + one for Julian's take off site).
+There is one rebar (in the SW meadow, approx between plots 48 and 49) that is loose and will need to be re-applied.
+There were perhaps ~5 flowering *Campanula* site-wide but none in plots.
+Aspens were slightly past peak-color, particularly in the large stand where 61 - 69 are.

+### Octobr 4 2020

+Grant V. and I took down plots today.
+I've spent some time in the last couple of days trying to clean data and noting/rectifying cases where tags appear in multiple plots.
+We took down flags for all 72 plots and collected all available tags; I recorded all tags collected on a separate sheet of paper (save for one plot where I forgot).
+I will enter these later this week.
+Aspens were well past peak and mostly done - middle stand is mostly denuded (with a lot of litter on the ground).
+The most notable stand with (gold) leaves present is around plot 10 at the top of the narrow corridor.
+No *Campanula* flowering anywhere; didn't see anything else except for a handful of a purple aster.